 What You Should Know: This gym promises an environment centered around your well-being with an attractive price tag.
 Your wallet won’t suffer a hit with a $10 per month charge for a standard membership.
-At signing, the standard membership costs a couple bucks more, but in the long run, you save a lot (can I get a ka-ching?).
-If you prefer the Lime Card membership, you will enjoy more amenities such as tanning beds, a sauna, and unlimited group exercise classes.
+At signing, the standard membership costs a couple bucks more, but in the long run, you save a lot.
+If you prefer the Premium or Premium Plus membership, you will enjoy more amenities such as tanning beds, a sauna, and unlimited group exercise classes.

 What They Offer: Over 200 different types of classes; indoor and outdoor pools; lessons and leagues focused on basketball, volleyball, tennis, squash and racquetball; and a free personal fitness assessment.

 What You Should Know: With a valid student ID, this gym offers a student rate of $39.99 per month (compared to the standard $99.99 per month).
 Based on their website, it appears the student discount is only valid during the summer.
 The membership prices also depend on whether you prefer single club access or access to all sports clubs (single access is significantly cheaper).
 If you decide to join this gym, ask about their annual fee because it ranges from location to location.
 This gym offers locations in New York, Connecticut, New Jersey, Philadelphia, Boston and Rhode Island.
 Keep in mind that the name of the actual gym changes depending on what state you are in.